 What is Aromatherapy?

 Aromatherapy is both a science and an art.
 Essential oils and compounds that derive from plants are used to help improve the health or mood of the patient.
-Often used to treat or prevent disease, other common uses include helping with short-term memory loss, relaxation, hair loss and the reduction of itching caused by eczema.
+Often used to treat or prevent disease, other common uses include helping with short-term memory loss, relaxation, hair loss, and the reduction of itching caused by eczema.
 There are said to be two ways in which aromatherapy works; the direct pharmacological effects of the oils, and the influence on the brain via the olfactory system, which affects the complex network of nerves known as the limbic system.

 Usually, the oils are applied in one of three ways:

-Direct inhalation – when the evaporating oils are breathed in from the source
+Direct inhalation – When the evaporating oils are breathed in from the source

-Topical application – the oil is applied to the skin, either by message or by bathing
+Topical application – The oil is applied to the skin, either by message or by bathing

-Arial diffusion – where the oil is evaporated into the air
+Arial diffusion – Where the oil is evaporated into the air

 Scientific evidence of the effectiveness of aromatherapy is growing.
 In Western Europe, France in particular, aromatherapy is prescribed alongside mainstream medicine.

-The modern incarnation of aromatherapy began in 1937, when René-Maurice Gattefossé published his seminal book, Aromathérapie: Les Huiles Essentielles Hormones Vegetales.
+The modern incarnation of aromatherapy began in 1937 when René-Maurice Gattefossé published his seminal book, Aromathérapie: Les Huiles Essentielles Hormones Vegetales.
 The French chemist, whose family owned a perfumery business, had studied essential oils and their medicinal properties for many years.
-An explosion in his lab lead him to perform a practical test of his innovative theories, albeit unwittingly.
+An explosion in his lab led him to perform a practical test of his innovative theories, albeit unwittingly.
 His hand was burnt quite badly in the explosion and seeing a container of lavender oil – the only liquid available – he plunged his hand in, with the hope of alleviating the pain.
 He saw that not only did the swelling subside and the healing process accelerate but, most interestingly, the injury did not leave a scar.

 One could be forgiven for thinking that Mr. Gattefossé invented aromatherapy; the truth however is that aromatherapy has been used in different forms for thousands of years.
 In fact, the roots are said to go all the way back to the ancient Egyptians and 3,500 BC.
 In this page, blog, article? we aim to educate the reader with a brief history of aromatherapy and show how it has culminated into today’s modern and scientific discipline.